GuillaumeDIDIER/dendrobates-t-azureus/CacheObserver/Readme.md

 This framework, derived from https://github.com/MIAOUS-group/calibration-done-right, is built to help reverse engineer prefetchers on Intel CPUs.

-The main entry point of the framework is the `prefetcher_reverse` crate.
+The main entry point of the framework is the `CacheObserver` crate.

 The code presented runs under Fedora 30, and can also be made to run on Ubuntu 18.04 LTS with minor tweaks